-Tomaz Simatovic (1978) is a Slovenian-born choreographer, dancer, performance artist based in Austria, developing his work interdisciplinary through performance, dance, choreography, research, teaching and writing.
+Tomaz Simatovic is a choreographer, dancer, performance artist based in Austria, developing his work interdisciplinary through performance, dance, choreography, research, teaching and writing.
 He is engaged in soloist and collaborative artistic practices in the intersection between movement art, live art and performance art in conventional and unconventional spaces.
 His aesthetic is conceptual and performative with an activistic attitude.
-Tomaz is collaborating or initiuating developing participatory art practices (“The way You Touched Me Tonight”, and parts of the event “Back to the Beautiful”), and simulatneously developing the concept for active participation Participatorium (a space for participation made performative).
+Tomaz is developing participatory art practices.
 He works with dance as a somatic and investigative movement practice, a form of physical, interdisciplinary and movement art.
-Tomaz is also writing Publica(c)tion (a collection of essays thematising large-scale dance rituals and phenomena as forms of protest).
 He graduated in dance at SEAD Salzburg, and gained his MA degree in choreography at the ArtEZ institute of the arts (NL), focusing on choreographic and performative translations of the notion of the figure (Gilles Deleuze), based on the art of Francis Bacon.
 His MA thesis “Per-forming the Figure” has set a starting point for the development of Performative Figuration, a somatic and theoretical approach to the concept of figuration as a performance practice, which keeps developing in the frame of his collaborations with George Blaschke.
-Tomaz has experience in curating festivals and workshops, teaches dance regularly at the Mozarteum/Carl-Orff-Institute, and has worked as a guest artist at the Falmouth University in UK, central Europe, China and USA.
+In 2016 Tomaz has initiated "The Performing Solidarity Project", an ongoing project between performance art and performance activism.
+He has experience in curating festivals and workshops, has taught dance at the Mozarteum/Carl-Orff-Institute from 2011 till 2018, and has worked as a guest teacher at the Falmouth University in UK, central Europe, China and USA.

 Before gaining his degrees in dance and choreography Tomaz studied electrical engineering and worked professionally as a dancer in Gledalisce Koper (Katja Pegan, Sinisa Bukinac).
 In 2003 he moved to Salzburg to study dance performance at SEAD (Salzburg Experimental Academy of Dance).
 His dancing has been greatly influenced by studying dance, improvisation and somatic approaches to movement with Milan Kozanek, Mia Lawrence, Matej Kejzar, David Zambrano, Libby Farr, Joao da Silva, Susan Rethorst, and Julyen Hamilton.